Back to news

 Community Ratings: Users rate skills on reliability, documentation, and usefulness, and poorly rated ones get flagged for review.

 Verified Publishers: Trusted authors can earn verified status.
-Cryptographic publisher attestation, stars, and download counts are confirmed features, per the AllClaw registry overview.
+Cryptographic publisher attestation, stars, and download counts are confirmed features, per the AllClaw registry overview (opens in a new tab).

 Sandbox Testing: The original article said skills run in a sandbox during installation to check they don't do anything unexpected.
 Sandboxed execution and behavioural monitoring do come up in security write-ups, but a sandbox step running automatically on every install is not clearly an official, universal ClawHub feature, so take that one as reported rather than confirmed.